-(2) In 2012, the Belgian and French States increased Dexia's capital with EUR 5.5 billion.
+(2) In 2012, the Belgian and French States increased Dexia's capital with IEUR 5.5 billion. tee, up to a maximum amount of EUR 75 billion, provided by the States of Belgium and France, to allow for the execution of the orderly resolution plan.